topherCantrell/computerarcheology/content/CoCo/MegaBug/Journal.md

 # Journal

+## 10/8/2019

+I'm in the wrap-up now!
+I worked a bit on the "move the bugs" routine.

 ## 8/10/2019

 The set-mode was in a sequence of mis-aligned dissassembly.
 It sets 128x96, 4 pixels per byte.